0dot0repeating/dakka/README.md

 ZDoom 2.5.0 and Zandronum 2.0 will run them without a hitch.

-Early OpenAL implementations in GZDoom will play stereo sounds incorrectly - if the chaingun alt-fire sounds super muffled compared to its primary fire, that's the bug.
+Early OpenAL implementations in GZDoom will play stereo sounds incorrectly - if the pistols and super shotgun sound quiet and muffled compared to the impaler, that's the bug.
 Either switch to one of the port versions above, or update to the latest GZDoom.

 **DOWNLOAD:** http://jinotra.in/downloads/mods/doom/dakka/